CamronWalker/gospel-reference/Scripture/Pearl of Great Price/02 Abraham/Chapter 1/Abraham 1.14.md

-##### 14
+---
+publish: true
+tags: [Scripture/PoGP, noGraph]
+aliases: ["Abraham 1:14"]
+---
-That you may have an understanding of these gods, I have given you the fashion of them in the figures at the beginning, which manner of figures is called by the Chaldeans Rahleenos, which signifies hieroglyphics.
+[Abraham 1:14](https://churchofjesuschrist.org/study/scriptures/pgp/abr/1?lang=eng&id=p14#p14) That you may have an understanding of these gods, I have given you the fashion of them in the figures at the beginning, which manner of figures is called by the Chaldeans Rahleenos, which signifies hieroglyphics.